BobFIV/PSU_CAPSTONE_F2023/docs/oneM2M.md

 # oneM2M Device Managment
 See the official oneM2M website [here](https://www.onem2m.org/)

 oneM2M is a global standard that aims to create a common and interoperable framework for the Internet of Things (IoT) and machine-to-machine (M2M) communications.
-It provides a standardized and open architecture that enables different IoT and M2M devices and systems to seamless communicate and exchange information, regardless of the underlying technology or network.
+It provides a standardized and open architecture that enables different IoT and M2M devices and systems to seamlessly communicate and exchange information, regardless of the underlying technology or network.

 ## High Level Architecture
 Our network is comprised of oneM2M devices as well as non-oneM2M devices, linked into the system via an Interworking Proxy Entity (IPE).
 The nRF-9160DK acts as the IPE, linking two non-oneM2M devices into the system: the Raspberry Pi and ESP32.
 The oneM2M flowchart is shown in Figure 1.